electricbookworks/electric-book/_docs/editing/video.md

 By default, the language used will be the language of the book you're editing.
 So, if you're editing the French translation of a book, and the video has French subtitles, those will be shown.

 If you want to specify that subtitles should show in a particular language (that the video actually supports), then add `language="xx"`, too, where `xx` is the language code.
-For instance, to specify that German subtitles should show:
+For instance, to specify that German subtitles should show, even on an English book page:

 {% raw %}
 ```